 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-I will be expecting that response. (interpretation ends) The issue of devolution is closely related to the issue of decentralization.
+I will be expecting that response. (interpretation ends) Mr. Speaker, the issue of devolution is closely related to the issue of decentralization.

 As the minister is aware, the government's most current employment report indicates that there are approximately 170 Nunavut government positions in Naujaat and Coral Harbour.
-I recognize that the devolution negotiation with federal government and Nunavut Tunngavik are ongoing.
-Can the minister indicate whether the devolution process will result in federal positions being moved to non-decentralized communities like Coral Harbour and Naujaat? (interpretation) Thank you, Mr. Speaker.
+I recognize that devolution negotiations with the federal government and Nunavut Tunngavik are ongoing.

+Can the minister indicate whether the devolution process will result in federal positions being moved to nondecentralized communities like Coral Harbour and Naujaat? (interpretation) Thank you, Mr. Speaker.